Azure/autorest.csharp/docs/mgmt/readme.md

 For instance, if the above procedure is applied on this request path `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Network/dnsZones/{zoneName}/{recordType}/{relativeRecordSetName}`, it produces the resource type `Microsoft.Network/dnsZones/{recordType}` which contains a variable in it and is not a constant.
 If this happens, the generator will try to expand it into multiple constant resource types.
 This requires the variables in the resulted resource type to be an enum type, if this condition is not met, the generator will throw exceptions for you to resolve by adding configuration/directives.

-We have some ways to change the resource type of a resource, please see [changing the resource type](Changing-the-resource-type) section.
+We have some ways to change the resource type of a resource, please see [change the resource type](#change-the-resource-type) section.

 ### Singleton resources